Computation of orders and cycle lengths of automorphisms of finite solvable groups: Introduction

 \subsection{Notation and terminology}

 We denote by $\IN$ the set of natural numbers (including $0$) and by $\IN^+$ the set of positive integers.
+For a function $f$ and a set $X$, the element-wise image of $X$ under $f$ is denoted by $f[X]$, and the restriction of $f$ to $X$ by $f_{\mid X}$.
 The identity function on a set $X$ is denoted by $\id_X$.
+For a positive real number $c$ with $c\not=1$, we denote by $\log_c$ the base $c$ logarithm function, and $\log:=\log_{\e}$ denotes the natural logarithm function (with base the Euler constant $\e$).
 For a prime power $q$, the finite field with $q$ elements is denoted by $\IF_q$.
 For a prime element $p$ of a factorial ring $R$ and $x\in R$, we denote by $\nu_p(x)$ the $p$-adic valuation of $x$ (the largest non-negative integer $v$ such that $p^v$ divides $a$, understood to be $\infty$ if $x=0$).
-The exponent of a finite group $G$ is denoted by $\exp(G)$, and the order of an element $g\in G$ by $\ord(g)$; this also applies to automorphisms of $G$, viewed as elements of the group $\Aut(G)$.
+The exponent of a finite group $G$ is denoted by $\Exp(G)$, and the order of an element $g\in G$ by $\ord(g)$; this also applies to automorphisms of $G$, viewed as elements of the group $\Aut(G)$.
 For an element $t$ and an automorphism $\alpha$ of a group $G$, we denote by $\A_{t,\alpha}$ the bijective affine map $G\rightarrow G, x\mapsto t\alpha(x)$.
 At several points, will use the Kronecker delta $\delta_{x,y}$, which is defined to be $1$ (i.e., the integer $1$ or more generally the unity element of a ring, depending on the context) if $x=y$, and $0$ otherwise.
-For a prime power $q$, $n\in\IN^+$ and $i,j\in\{1,\ldots,n\}$, we denote by $\Id_n(q)$ the $(n\times n)$-identity matrix over $\IF_q$ and by $\E_{i,j}^{(n)}(q)$ the square matrix of dimension $n$ over $\IF_q$ whose $(k,l)$-th entry is $\delta_{i,k}\delta_{j,l}$.
-Throughout the paper, we will be using much of the terminology from \cite{CEL04a}; in particular, by a \emph{pcgs} of a finite solvable group $G$, we always mean a polycyclic generating sequence refining some composition series of $G$, i.e., such that all relative orders of the pcgs elements are primes (and thus the associated (consistent) polycyclic presentation of $G$ is refined).
-If $X$ is a pcgs of length $n$ of a polycyclic group $G$, $g\in G$ and $k\in\{1,\ldots,n\}$, then we denote by $\coeff_X(g,k)$ the $k$-th entry in the exponent vector of $g$ with respect to $X$.
+Throughout the paper, we will be using much of the terminology from \cite{CEL04a}; in particular, by a \emph{pcgs} of a finite solvable group $G$, we always mean a polycyclic generating sequence refining some composition series of $G$, i.e., such that all relative orders (in the sense of \cite[Definition 8.2]{HEO05a}) of the pcgs entries are primes (and thus the associated (consistent) polycyclic presentation of $G$ is refined).
+If $\vec{g}=(g_1,\ldots,g_n)$ is a pcgs of length $n$ of a polycyclic group $G$, then for $h\in G$ and $k\in\{1,\ldots,n\}$, we denote by $\exp_{\vec{g}}(h,k)$ the unique element of $\{0,1,\ldots,p_k-1\}$, where $p_k$ denotes the relative order of $g_k$, such that